Applied Health Sciences Major

 Health care and scientific research are rapidly growing fields.
 And participating in Parkside's applied health sciences major helps you become competitive within this expanding job market.

-Plus, this hands-on learning is required for most graduate programs in professional fields such as Physical Therapy, Occupational Therapy, Chiropractic, Physician Assistant, Athletic Training, and Kinesiology/Exercise Science.
+Plus, this hands-on learning is required for most graduate programs in professional fields.
 Many Parkside applied health sciences majors go on to successfully pursue advanced degrees.

 A few of the courses you may take: